Neural network tokamak equilibria with incompressible flows

 \subsection{Interpolation capabilities of the neural network solutions}

-The training point sampling method described in \ref{III_B} allows us to adjust the radial distribution of the inner collocation points on which the neural network solution is trained.
-This can be done upon adjusting the parameter $k$ in Eq. \eqref{D_domain}.
-Varying $k$ from $0.50$ to smaller values, we can investigate the impact of the radial point distribution on the training process and on the accuracy of the Neural Network solution and assess its interpolation capabilities in extended regions with no collocation points.
+The training point sampling method described in \ref{III_B} allows us to adjust the radial distribution of the inner collocation points by adjusting the parameter $k$ in Eq. \eqref{D_domain}.
+Varying $k$, we can investigate the impact of the radial distribution of points on the training process and on the accuracy of the neural network solution and assess its interpolation capabilities in extended regions with no collocation points.

 Here we compare a neural network trained on collocation points generated by \eqref{D_domain} with $k=0.10$, with the neural network solution of the previous subsection where $k=0.50$.
 The two training sets are superimposed in Fig. \ref{fig1_inter}; a comparison between the two solutions and an estimation of the relative error is seen in Fig. \ref{fig3_inter}.
 The maximum relative error is of the order of $10^{-5}$ after 10000 epochs.
-This result indicates that the neural network solutions can accurately describe plasma equilibria all over the computational domain even if the training is performed at its edge region implying that ANN-based methods could potentially permit equilibrium reconstruction using only measurements from the plasma edge.
+This result indicates that the neural network solutions can accurately describe plasma equilibria all over the computational domain even if the training is performed at its edge region.